lcsouzamenezes/OpenCatapult/docs/home/start.md

 You are now ready to create your first Catapult project.

 ## Create your first project

+> *Note*: The tutorial below is using the opencatapult CLI.
+If you want to create the project using Web UI, please follow this [link](../user-guides/create-first-project-web.md)

 OpenCatapult allows you to define [task providers](../task-providers/task-provider.md) for all types of applications and devOps resources.
 We have pre-loaded OpenCatapult with an example [code generator provider](../task-providers/generator-provider.md) based on a .NET Core MVC template which will deploy directly to your local machine at this location: `.\publish\engine\working`.